 The Faculty offers generous support for research, workshops, conferences and travel and provides allowances for research expenses of all kinds.
 The Faculty's research facilitation funds sponsor many different types of event, and senior members of the Faculty can expect support for special projects.
-There is regular substantial funding for major international conferences, two per year, which different caucuses (subject groups) take turns to organise.
-It is assumed that the successful applicant will enjoy devising and participating in these.
-Excellent IT facilities are provided, as well as office accommodation for many University Teaching Officers.
+There is regular substantial funding each year for major international conferences, which different subject groups ('caucuses') take turns to organise.
+Excellent IT facilities are provided, as well as office accommodation for many University Teaching Officers (with priority for those who do not have satisfactory provision in their Colleges).